 Launching in September 2023, a revised curriculum responds to shifting global challenges and has an increased focus on sustainability - environmental, economic, social, systemic.
 The new curriculum embeds career-ready programming with topics ranging from data literacy to cross-sector partnerships to inclusive growth.
 The foundational tenets of the original program remain in place: building strong core business skills; providing broad context with courses in international affairs, law, and economics; and a focus on careers across sectors.

-Students may either enroll in the main MIB degree or apply to enroll in the specialized Quantitative Management track (MIB:QM), which is a STEM-designated track that allows eligibility for OPT visa extensions.
+Students may either enroll in the main MIB degree or apply to enroll in the specialized Quantitative Management track (MIB:QM), which is a STEM-designated track that may allow eligibility for OPT visa extensions.
 Both tracks feature the following curricular elements:

 - A core business curriculum